Marah

 Artist-in-residence

-Project: Lululeesh
+Project: Lululeesh (working title)

-In Lululeesh the two artists move through the intimate lineage of grandmother–mother–daughter to reclaim the female body as a site of resilience under occupation.
-Their starting point is the Zaghrouda - a traditional ululation by women performed in both celebration and mourning.
-By reimagining this ritual, they explore how ancestral knowledge, inherited gestures and political urgency can meet in embodied protest.
+In this research, the two artists move through the intimate lineage of grandmother–mother–daughter to reclaim the female body as a site of resilience under occupation.
+They explore how ancestral knowledge, inherited gestures, and political realities are re-embodied and redefined through their meeting.

 Concept and performance Marah Haj Hussein & Nur Garabli